Cycling club

-A cycling club is a society for cyclists.
+A cycling club or cycling organisation is a society for cyclists.
 Clubs tend to be mostly local, and can be general or specialised.
+They can focus on cycle racing and/or cycling as a means of transport (utility cycling).
 In the United Kingdom, for example, the Cyclists' Touring Club, (CTC) is a national cycling association; the Tricycle Association, Tandem Club and the Veterans Time Trial Association, for those over 40, are specialist clubs.
 Members of specialist or national groups often also belong to local clubs.

 Other groups support leisure cyclists or campaign for improved facilities for cyclists.
 The London Cycling Campaign, Friends of the Earth, and Greenwich Cyclists are examples of campaign groups.

 History

-Cycling clubs flourished in 19th century in a time when there were no commercial cars on the market and the principal way of transportation was horse-drawn vehicles, such as the horse and buggy or horsecar.
+Cycling clubs flourished in 19th century in a time when there were no commercial cars on the market and the principal way of transportation was horse-drawn vehicles.
 Among the oldest is the Bicycle Touring Club, later the Cyclists' Touring Club and today Cycling UK, formed in 1878.
 The earliest women's cycling club in Australasia, the Atalanta Cycling Club, was established on 18 August 1892.